-Police checks are a common procedure in Australia for employment purposes.
+Police checks (National Criminal History Checks) are a common procedure in Australia for employment purposes.
 Many recruiters request a mandatory police check from candidates as part of the job entry process.
 This is mainly to verify the identity of the candidate, and to disclose important information regarding their police history which may affect their suitability for the role they apply for.

 Australian police checks strengthen the employment screening process to protect the most vulnerable people in the community.
 By accessing the details of a person’s police background through a criminal record check, the organisation or employer can make an informed choice as to whether they post a threat to vulnerable persons.
 All applicants must be thoroughly assessed and approved for work in this sector.

 - Minors under the age of 18, i.e. a child or children